Main Programs:

 Language classes: English conversation groups led by volunteers are offered most mornings while workers wait for jobs; these informal classes build job-related vocabulary and provide practical conversational skills in a small group (fewer than six people).
 These classes follow weekly themes that aim to build confidence.
 An evening ESOL (English for Speakers of Other Languages) class supplements the daytime classes, using a structured format so participants can measure their progress.
 We also partner with great groups such as Grace Covenant Church to match members with other formal classes in the area!

-Wage Theft: The Commission on Labor Justice (CCLJ) addresses the problem of wage theft both through helping individuals recover wages and by working for systemic change.
+Wage Theft Prevention & Recovery: addresses the problem of wage theft both through helping individuals recover wages and by working for systemic change.
 The group assists individuals by sending letters and making phone calls on their behalf.
 They have accompanied some workers to Small Claims Court, and won judgments in their favor.
 In addition to assisting with individual cases, the group is working with the Interfaith Center for Public Policy and other allies around the Commonwealth to identify flaws in the system that allow wage theft to occur and introduce legislation to address them.